 What economic benefit does the Airport provide to the City of Georgetown?

-The Georgetown Municipal Airport generates economic activity through capital and operations expenditures, business activities of airport tenants, and spending by visitors using airport facilities.
-The Airport provides an economic benefit to the local economy through employment of over 200 personnel at various businesses on the airport.
-A 2011 Texas Department of Transportation Economic Impacts Report concluded the Airport has an annual economic impact to the City of Georgetown local economy of over $23 million dollars.
+The Georgetown Municipal Airport generates economic activity through capital and operations expenditures, business activities of Airport tenants, and spending by visitors using Airport facilities.
+The Airport provides an economic benefit to the local economy through employment of over 200 personnel at various businesses on the Airport.
+A 2011 Texas Department of Transportation Economic Impact Report concluded the airport has an Annual economic impact to the City of Georgetown local economy of more than $23 million dollars.
 Please read the attached report Economic Impact Report.

 What is the financial health of the Airport?

 The financial health of the Airport is in great shape.
 The Airport currently covers100 percent of all expenses including matching shares for TxDOT grants, airport staffing, operations and maintenance.
 Fees paid by Airport users through such items as leases and fuel sales pay 100% of all airport